dabit3/foundry-workshop/README.md

 ### VS Code Solidity configuration

-If you're using VS Code, consider setting up the following configuration so that your text editor knows where to find the dependencies and your Solidity code by setting:
+If you're using VS Code, consider setting up the following Solidity configurations so that your text editor knows where to find the dependencies and your Solidity code by setting:

 1. Package Default Dependencies Contracts Directory as `src`
 2. Package Default Dependencies Directory as `lib`